nodebotsau/simplebot/README.md

 * Spikes to take out others Ben Hur or Mad Max style.
 * USB WebCam if you want to give your bot some vision.
 * USB cable extender if you want some range.

+# SETUP

+To setup your SimpleBot we're assuming you have Arduino and NodeJS installed already.
+If you're using a LeoStick arduino follow these notes.
+If not, skip to "flashing my arduino" below.

+## Set up your LeoStick

+You'll need to get your Arduino IDE to be able to talk to your leostick.
+In this folder there is a file called boards.txt - copy the content of this file into the bottom of your arduino boards.txt file.
+Ask or google this before you do it.

+Restart your arduino IDE and you should now see LeoStick v1.0 and LeoStick v2.0 in your lists of boards.
+Choose V2.0 to start as that's most likely what you have.

+Try and upload blink to your LeoStick and make sure it all works.

+If that works you're good to move on.

+## Flashing my arduino

+Load up the simplebot/SimpleBotFirmata sketch.

+Compile and upload it to your arduino.

+Wire up your SimpleBot and then you have an examples folder with ping.js and simplebot.js which you can use as a base for everything else.